argietxe/argietxe/README.md

 ### Argitxu Etchebarne *(she/her)*
 #### Data analytics, information design & data visualization
-<br/> ⦾ background in art & design
+<br/> ⦾ background in art & design\
-<br/> ⦾ studied critical and speculative design
+⦾ studied critical and speculative design\
-<br/> ⦾ recently specialized in data analytics
+⦾ recently specialized in data analytics\
-<br/> ⦾ currently working on software engineer
+⦾ currently working on software engineer\
 <br/>
 <br/> ⦾ some projects i've been working on :
 <br/>*Sustainable Journeys* : Visualizing tourism's impact on economies and environments worldwide from 2004 to 2020.